ThibaultPro/mapGeneration/README.md

 Can be used in games by game developers or by psychologists trying to renew there rorschach test dataset...

 If you are on linux there is a release file for this plateform, so that you can give it a try quickly.
-To do that -> go to the mapGeneration file : https://github.com/ThibaultPro/mapGeneration/blob/master/mapGeneration
+To do that -> go to the mapGeneration executable file : https://github.com/ThibaultPro/mapGeneration/blob/master/mapGeneration

 Download it.